Meet the Team Behind the Legacy

 About Marlene

-Marlene holds both her undergraduate and Masters’ degrees in Counseling from Youngstown State University.
+Marlene holds both her undergraduate in education (MAED) and master’s degrees in counseling (LPCC) from Youngstown State University.

 She has been a valued member of the Pathways of Ohio Counseling staff since 2011.